Canals for All

 The new all electric Marsden e-Shuttle passes our original boat

-We run every day during local school half terms & holidays and every weekend between Easter and the end of October.
+We plan to run every day during local school half terms & holidays and every weekend between Easter and the end of October.
 (We are closed during the winter holiday.)
+Please click here to make sure the boat is running and see where the trip starts in Marsden.

 walking